 BGP is still here to stay, though: it will be used to transmit user requests to autonomous systems ran by new technology.
 In other words, it will still be the only mode of communication between autonomous systems, as well as between autonomous systems and the user.

 A graph showing BGP table growth on the Internet.
 Source: Wikipedia

 Inflexibility: BPG-ran routers can’t predict if and when network congestion will occur because their packet forwarding mechanisms can only reach the packet’s transport layer.
 This means the router can’t access information such as the state of the packet and the optimal path for the packet to reach its destination.
 It is possible to manually control some aspects of path selection, but this is still not scalable enough.

 Security issues: Internet traffic almost always involves packets being transferred through several autonomous systems (eg. an ISP and its infrastructure) that have previously agreed on terms and conditions under which traffic is allowed.
 Autonomous systems have to trust each other and this is where the problem arises.

 Looking Glass is a program specifically designed for the purpose of finding out the process of path selection based on manual rules set for a given router.
 This also allows insight into packet transfer through several autonomous systems and rules that define optimal path selection.

-Mobile and app-based internet force more and more content providers, content publishers, and online vendors to simplify navigation and improve user experience, primarily the page load time of their website.
+Mobile and app-based internet forces more and more content providers, content publishers, and online vendors to simplify navigation and improve user experience, primarily the page load time of their website.
 Just one second of delay can cause up to 7% loss in customer conversions, which is more than harmful.
 This is where a content delivery network (CDN) comes in as essential for those interested in global Internet connectivity.